Riding in Europe After Brexit

 However, BeMoto policies also provide extended cover for up to 90-days per trip which extends your Fire & Theft cover for TPFT policies as well as Accidental Damage for Comprehensive policies whilst riding in the EU.
 You can come back and go again for another 90-days but once you exceed the 90-day period your policy will revert to the minimum Third Party Only (TPO) cover.

-For Titanium Cover customers, not only is a Green Card slightly cheaper (for printed copies), but your policy also includes full UK & European breakdown cover from the RAC for the ssame 90-days per trip.
+For our Titanium Cover customers your policy also includes full UK & European breakdown cover from the RAC for the same 90-days per trip.

-You can find more information on the countries that follow the above EU Directive by visiting www.cobx.org
+You can find more information on the countries that follow the above EU Directive by visiting cobx.org

 What is the European Travel Information and Authorisation System (ETIAS)?